Can you pick up a ball with an open jar? It doesn’t seem possible at first, but with the magic of centripetal force, you’ll be able to make it happen!

 Helpful Tip: This step will take practice and patience, but if you take your time you will eventually get the ball to move up into the glass.

-Step 5 – Continue moving the jar in a circular motion and lift it off the table.
+Step 4 – Continue moving the jar in a circular motion and lift it off the table.
 You have just successfully picked up the bar, using just the jar.
+Now, take a moment to write down your observations.
+Do you know the reason why you were able to pick up the ball with the jar?
+Find out the answer in the how does this experiment work section below.

-When you spin the jar in a circle the ball will begin to move in circle along with the jar.
-When this happens, the jar pushes against the ball and the ball pushes against the jar.
+When you spin the jar in a circle, the ball will begin to move in a circle along with the jar.
+This is because the ball is accelerating due to its constant change in direction.
+With the ball and jar both moving in the same direction, the jar pushes against the ball and the ball pushes against the jar.
 This creates a centripetal force which is greater than the force of gravity pulling down on the ball.